 How WooCommerce Platform Compares To Other Popular Platforms

 If you’re thinking of using WooCommerce, you can’t really compare it to the simple platforms like Weebly or Squarespace.
 Those platforms are much more turnkey, beginner-friendly, but very limited.

 But the thing is, it doesn’t completely overthrow big platforms like BigCommerce either.
-Until recently, it felt clunky for ecommerce and has really lagged behind true online store builders like BigCommerce, and Magento.
+Until recently, it felt clunky for ecommerce and has really lagged behind true online store builders like BigCommerce, and Adobe Commerce.

 Using WooCommerce is not so straightforward.
 Since it’s on WordPress, you have to buy hosting, worry about SSL, and purchase a domain name too.
 Top hosted platforms do not have those issues because all that comes out of the box.

 If you’re all for being able to tweak everything on your platform, then it’s great.
 But without the technical knowledge, you’ll need extra help.